Getting Started

 ❏ For the Account line use: CNPSD

-❏ Your password is the same as your google password ex: BSmit1234
+❏ Your password is the same as your google password ex: 1111115

 ❏ Take some time to learn how to navigate Courseware.
 Make sure you know how to open and complete your assignments.
-If you have any questions, email your teacher.
+If you have any questions, email your instructor using your school email.

-❏ Make sure you have accepted any invitations to Google Classrooms that belong to your teachers.
-Many of our virtual teachers communicate important information using their Google Classrooms.
+❏ Make sure you have accepted any invitations to Google Classrooms that belong to your instructor.
+Many of our virtual instructors communicate important information using their Google Classrooms.

 ❏ For new student resources about Courseware, including tutorials on how to use it, go to Getting Started with Courseware and scroll down to Student Resources.